thoth-tech/handbook/docs/processes/documentation/documentation.md

 Documentation is the offical information that is provided by the company for users and contributors.
 Documentation should provide clarity around troubleshooting and provide users and those involved with a basic idea of what it is the platform does and how it works.

 The Thoth Tech documentation should all be stored in the documentation repositry within the company GitHub.
-All documentation should be stored in a .md format and anything to do with research, meeting minutes and updates, should be stored within the [documentation repositry] (https://github.com/thoth-tech/documentation).
+All documentation should be stored in a .md format and anything to do with research, meeting minutes and updates, should be stored within the [documentation repositry](https://github.com/thoth-tech/documentation).

 ## Why is it important?